gonodono/web-widgets/README.md

 The `WebShooter` work is handled in the `RemoteViewsFactory`, so there's plenty of time available, but it's capped at 40 seconds here to match the timeout for the Glance Widgets.

+Because of the unique setup here, this one ends up with a slightly different UI if it errors or times out, as those messages are displayed as `ListView` items.
+Also, since the reload button is handled in the `Provider` but the `WebShooter` runs in the `Factory`, there's no easy way to disable that button if the shooter figures out it can't draw.
+This one is mainly demonstrating how to use the time available in the `Factory`, if that might be useful for your particular design, so I didn't go to too much trouble to ensure feature parity here.

 ## Glance